Sylver-Icy/Veyra/README.md

 - ❌ Ugly
 - ❌ Dumb
 - ❌ Overpriced

 Veyra is:
 - ✅ All-in-one
 - ✅ Built like a real product
 - ✅ Actually fun

-She’s a **Discord-native experiment** in modular bot design, scalable AI integration, and unhinged creativity.
+She’s a **Discord-native experiment** in modular bot design, scalable AI integration, and a lot of creativity.

-Oh... and she roasts you if you mess up commands.

 ---